What's the best cookware for induction cooktops?

 - Because there's a sale going on and you can't pass up the great deal you found.

-One of the main problems with sets is that they can contain small, "filler" pieces that bulk the set up, but which you won't find very useful.
+One of the main problems with sets is that they can contain "filler" pieces that bulk the set up, but which you won't find very useful.
 For example, some sets have a 1.5 quart and a 2 quart sauce pan.
-These are so similar in size--and both small--that you'll use them for the same tasks, whereas a 1.5 quart sauce pan and a 3 quart sauce pan have very different uses.
+These are so similar in size--and both small--that you'll use them for the same tasks, whereas a set with a 1.5 quart sauce pan and a 3 quart sauce pan is much more versatile.

 Furthermore, large pieces are more useful in general than small pieces--you can use a large piece for a small project, but you can't use a small piece for a large project.
 So unless you're routinely cooking for just one or two people, larger pieces are better.